semantic-release/semantic-release/docs/extending/plugins-list.md

   - [publish](https://github.com/semantic-release/gitlab#publish): Publish a [GitLab release](https://docs.gitlab.com/ce/workflow/releases.html)
 - [@semantic-release/git](https://github.com/semantic-release/git)
   - [verifyConditions](https://github.com/semantic-release/git#verifyconditions): Verify the presence and the validity of the Git authentication and release configuration
-  - [publish](https://github.com/semantic-release/git#publish): Push a release commit and tag, including configurable files
+  - [prepare](https://github.com/semantic-release/git#prepare): Push a release commit and tag, including configurable files
 - [@semantic-release/changelog](https://github.com/semantic-release/changelog)
   - [verifyConditions](https://github.com/semantic-release/changelog#verifyconditions): Verify the presence and the validity of the configuration
-  - [publish](https://github.com/semantic-release/changelog#publish): Create or update the changelog file in the local project repository
+  - [prepare](https://github.com/semantic-release/changelog#prepare): Create or update the changelog file in the local project repository
 - [@semantic-release/exec](https://github.com/semantic-release/exec)
   - [verifyConditions](https://github.com/semantic-release/exec#verifyconditions): Execute a shell command to verify if the release should happen
   - [analyzeCommits](https://github.com/semantic-release/exec#analyzecommits): Execute a shell command to determine the type of release
   - [verifyRelease](https://github.com/semantic-release/exec#verifyrelease): Execute a shell command to verifying a release that was determined before and is about to be published.
   - [generateNotes](https://github.com/semantic-release/exec#analyzecommits): Execute a shell command to generate the release note
+  - [prepare](https://github.com/semantic-release/exec#prepare): Execute a shell command to prepare the release
   - [publish](https://github.com/semantic-release/exec#publish): Execute a shell command to publish the release
   - [success](https://github.com/semantic-release/exec#success): Execute a shell command to notify of a new release
   - [fail](https://github.com/semantic-release/exec#fail): Execute a shell command to notify of a failed release